Congratulations to the Annual Retreat Poster Award winners:

 Josh Wand was appointed Chair of the NIH Macromolecular Structure and Function B Study Section, effective July 1, 2012.

-Morgan DeSantis (Ph.D. student with Jim Shorter) has been awarded a Ruth L. Kirschstein National Research Service Award (NRSA) from the National Institute of Neurological Disorders and Stroke (NINDS)
+Morgan DeSantis (Ph.D. student with Jim Shorter) is the recipient of a Ruth L. Kirschstein National Research Service Award (NRSA) from the National Institute of Neurological Disorders and Stroke (NINDS)